Azilsartan

 Azilsartan, sold under the brand name Edarbi among others, is used for the treatment of hypertension.
 It is used as the prodrug azilsartan medoxomil, is an angiotensin II receptor antagonist, and was developed by Takeda.

 The most common adverse reaction in adults is diarrhea.

 It is available as a generic medication.
-It is also sold as a combination drug with chlortalidone under the brand name Edarbyclor.
+It is also sold as a combination drug with chlorthalidone under the brand name Edarbyclor.

 Medical uses

 Azilsartan is used for the treatment of hypertension in adults.
 One of the benefits of the medication is that Azilsartan does not need dose adjustments for patients with renal or hepatic dysfunction.

 Contraindications

 Azilsartan must not be used with aliskiren, a renin inhibitor, in patients with diabetes as this increases the risk of serious adverse effects.
 Like other antihypertensive drugs acting on the renin–angiotensin system, it is contraindicated during the second and third trimesters of pregnancy.
 It should not be used during pregnancy.